What was the starting point for your investigation with Saggar firing and Terra Sigillata painting?

 Vivo, 50x35x12 cm.
 Stoneware, terra sigillata, saggar firing.

 For the last decade, you’ve worked every summer at the Harvard Ceramic Studio.
 Do you remember the first years?
 Make a comparison and tell us how you evolved there year after year.

-My first summer at the Harvard Ceramic program in Boston was about 11 years ago when Ms Nancy Salvage managed the studio.
+My first summer at the Harvard Ceramic program in Boston was about 11 years ago when Ms. Nancy Salvage managed the studio.
 Nancy was an excellent inspiration for me; she was always full of suggestions concerning what I should do, as well as what I shouldn’t; which master classes I should attend and in general was very much attentive to the newbie I was.
 Meeting and observing many known ceramic artists in residence and visiting artists, enabled me to widen my horizons at an amazing pace.
-During the years there were various symposia including the Islamic symposium.
-This is where I met Alan Caiger Smith who thought me his luster technique, and I fired with him twice reduction firing.
-In 2008 I was invited by the studio as a visiting artists and gave a lecture about my large mural commission by the city of Tel-Aviv, “Voyage through Jaffa”.
+During the years, there were various symposia including the Islamic symposium.
+This is where I met Alan Caiger Smith, who thought me his luster technique, and I fired with him twice reduction firing.
+In 2008, I was invited to the studio as a visiting artists and gave a lecture about my large mural commission by the city of Tel-Aviv, “Voyage through Jaffa”.

 The Harvard ceramic studio is my second home.
 I am very fortunate to be able to investigate, learn, progress and experiment new ideas and venues.
 Over the years, I have met some wonderful and accomplished artists, like Michelle McClure and Wayne Furst who became colleagues and “fellow fanatics” sharing interest in soda firing.

 Bottles, D:8-14 cm, H:12-20 cm.
 Stoneware, Glaze, Soda firing – View his works